 - Adjust your grind according to your brew method.
 The best way to do this is to rub some grind between your fingers.
 This will give you a sense of how fine or coarse your grind is.

 Watch the video for inspiration:

 - For a coarse grind start off with 8-10 seconds.

 - For a medium grind try 10-15 seconds.

 - Taste the result and adjust accordingly.
-Eventually you’ll get a sense for how long you need to grind your coffee beans.
+Eventually, you’ll get a sense of how long you need to grind your coffee beans.

 So what’s the Verdict?

-For most people who simply want a decent cup of coffee AND are willing to modify their grinding technique blade grinders should be fine.
-This holds especially true if you’re using a drip coffee maker with paper filters, since the minor inconsistencies in grind won’t affect the resulting brew as much.
-Furthermore the paper filter will prevent most coffee dust from passing on to the coffee carafe.
+For most people who simply want a decent cup of coffee AND are willing to modify their grinding technique a blade coffee grinder should be fine.
+This holds especially true if you’re using a drip coffee maker with paper filters since the minor inconsistencies in grind won’t affect the resulting brew as much.
+Furthermore, the paper filter will prevent most coffee dust from passing on to the coffee carafe.

-[Note that if you’re goal is to make espresso, you simply don’t have a choice but to get a good burr grinder.]
+[Note that if your goal is to make espresso, you simply don’t have a choice but to get a good burr grinder.]

 Don’t Use Your Blade Grinder for Spices